-Chief Dennis Michael Jones
+Chief Michael DeLeo

 TPD has a distinguished 170 year history of fighting crime and being a leader in innovative police services.
 Today, TPD leads the way in many areas.
 We are recognized nationally as being the third longest accredited law enforcement agency in the country and for our programs developed to provide public safety services equally to all and to protect all citizens' civil rights.
-Whether its routine patrol services, forensic science services, traffic safety enforcement, or implementing new technologies, the men and women who work for you at the Tallahassee Police Department have one purpose; making Tallahassee a safe place to live, work, and play!
+Whether its routine patrol services, forensic science services, traffic safety enforcement, or implementing new technologies, the men and women who work for you at the Tallahassee Police Department have one purpose; making Tallahassee a safe place to live, work, and play.

-We are committed to accomplishing these goals.
+We are committed to accomplishing these goals!
 But, we need your feedback.
 I invite you to let us know how we're doing.